Geography

 Implementation

-Each class take enjoy regular geography lessons which form part of a termly themes (approximately 6-8 hours per term).
-A cross-curricular approach ensures that pupils are immersed within a theme and provides them with the opportunity to develop their geographical knowledge through a wide range of practical and exciting lessons.
+Each class enjoy regular geography lessons which form part of termly themes (approximately 6-8 hours per term).
+A cross-curricular approach ensures that pupils are immersed within a theme that provides them with the opportunity to develop their geographical knowledge through a wide range of practical and exciting lessons.
 Geography learning begins in the Foundation Stage where pupils are taught about their personal geography.
 They develop observational skills and join in with discussions about their immediate environment.
 Staff also take into consideration pupils interests and provide opportunities for them to extend their knowledge about the wider world.

 In Key Stage 1 and 2 pupils continue to learn about their own locality and begin to make comparisons with other locations.
 There are opportunities for pupils to develop their geography skills through map work and fieldwork.
 This provides pupils the chance to develop their observation and measuring skills as well as recording data and communicating their findings.
 These skills are taught progressively throughout the school and build upon pupil’s prior knowledge.